 The Transport Director presented the report, which set out initial ideas for the development of a new road network hierarchy in Cambridge that sought to reallocate road space in favour of public transport and active travel.
-He informed the Joint Assembly that the proposals were a starting point and were intended to provoke discussion.
+Highlighting that such a process had not been carried out since the 1980's, he noted that road usage had changed since then and would continue to evolve in the future.
+Attention was drawn to the review's underpinning role for the GCP's wider strategic objectives and priorities, and it was highlighted that the proposals were a starting point that would lead to a public consultation process and broader discussion throughout the Greater Cambridge area and beyond.